Skip to Content

 Step 2.
 Separate egg white and yolk

-Save the egg whites for later use in meringue frosting or simply poaching or frying.
+Save the egg whites for later use in meringue frosting or simply for poaching or frying.
 Transfer the yolks to the holes you prepared.

 Step 3.
 Cover the yolks with salt